baconjs/bacon.js/README.md

 `Bacon.EventStream` a stream of events.
 See methods below.

+`stream.onValue(f)` subscribes a given callback function to event stream.
+Function will be called for each new value in the stream.
+This is the simplest way to assign a side-effect to a stream.

 `stream.subscribe(f)` subscribes given handler function to event stream.
 Function will receive Event objects (see below).
 The subscribe() call returns a `unsubscribe` function that you can